Noaaan/MythicMetals/PATCHNOTES.md

 The Golden Luck ability now requires an Enchanted Midas Gold Block.
 To compensate for this, it now gives you +2 luck (from +1).

+Added the Prometheum Bouquet and the Carmot Stone, which replace the storage blocks when being used to upgrade the Mythril Drill (NEW!).

 ## Prometheum Rework
 This update includes a small rework to Prometheum, rewarding the player if they give it some attention.
 To clarify, these are the current (and new) abilities of Prometheum: